allfed/Seaweed-Growth-Model/README.md

 ## Example of usage
 An example notebook on how this model can be used can be found in the [script folder](https://github.com/allfed/Seaweed-Growth-Model/blob/main/scripts/Example.ipynb).
 This example runs out of the box with the test data delivered with this repository.
 If you want to reproduce the results, you have to download the complete dataset.

+To run this notebook, you can use the command
+`jupyter notebook Example.ipynb`

 ## Getting the global data